tytydraco/yessleep/out/I_was_working_the_closing_shift_at_the_video_rental_store.md

 They hadn’t.

 Lara stayed with me at the hospital and she barely slept.
 Dave had my Nissan’s battery replaced and parked it outside my apartment and brought the keys by the hospital.
-When they discharged me on the second day, she insisted on driving me home even though she was supposed to visit her parents that weekend.
+When they discharged me on the second day, Lara insisted on driving me home even though she was supposed to visit her parents that weekend.

 “I should stay,” she said, for the tenth time, as we pulled up to the house, “I shouldn’t leave you alone.”